DustinRepo/ChatBot/README.md

 I am working to create a better chat parser to address this

 ## Commands
-Below are a list of commands currently in ChatBot (Assuming default prefix of "!")
+Below are a list of commands currently in ChatBot

 ###### 8ball -question-
 Ask a question to the magic 8 ball